 ● Chaos Engineering saves costs.
 By applying Chaos Engineering tools, you can optimize resource allocation and test for non-essential infrastructure.

-Matthew, thank you for your time and the grand vision of transforming enterprise systems and infrastructure reliability.
+Matthew, thank you for the grand vision of transforming enterprise systems and infrastructure reliability.
 We do believe that you and the whole Gremlin team are poised to do big things!

 Stay tuned for more great interviews coming your way!

 with Nathan Hall, VP of Systems Engineering - Americas at Pure Storage

 Real-Time Data Analytics

 with Mark Parmer, SVP & General Manager of Analytics, Data Science & Data Virtualization at TIBCO

 Building Unprecedented Data Platform